Turkey Hunting Gear 101 - The Essentials

 When choosing a turkey gun, look for a shotgun with:

-• A vent-ribbed barrel for better sight alignment.
+A vent-ribbed barrel with a good sighting system- A good fiber optic sight is great for better sight alignment.

-Weatherby offers models like the Weatherby SA-459 Turkey and the Weatherby Element Turkey, both designed specifically for chasing longbeards.
-These models come equipped with extended turkey chokes and fiber-optic sights for better aiming in low-light conditions.
+Weatherby offers models like the Weatherby 18i and the Weatherby Element, both of which are great for chasing longbeards.
+These models come equipped with interchangeable chokes, killer triggers, and fiber-optic sights for better aiming in low-light conditions.

 As for gauge selection, both 12-gauge and 20-gauge shotguns are excellent options for turkey hunting.
 A 12-gauge gives you a broader pellet count and heavier payloads, making it an excellent choice for longer shots.
 The 20-gauge, however, has grown in popularity with the advancement of high-density turkey loads like TSS, offering comparable lethality with less recoil.
 Which shotgun gauge is best for turkey hunting?
 Both 12- and 20-gauge shotguns work well.
 The Weatherby Sorix Storm 20 Gauge is an excellent option for those who want less recoil without sacrificing effectiveness.
-The Weatherby shotgun with a choke tube is a solid investment for a serious turkey hunter.
-It’s durable, reliable, and gets the job done when it matters most.
+Weatherby’s line up of modern shotguns are a solid investment for a serious turkey hunter.
+They are durable, reliable, and get the job done when it matters most.

 ...